sneheilsaxena/RNN-for-Language-Identification---LIGN-167-Final-Project/README.md

 Sneheil Saxena, Rachel Barrow

 ## License
-For now, our work may not be used elsewhere.
+At present, our work may not be used elsewhere.

 ## Acknowledgments